Last updated: 14/09/2018

 When advanced technologies in genetics and face recognition are applied with the assumption that “technology is neutral”, the consequences are often catastrophic and dangerous.
 These two pieces, Sci-fi crime drama with a strong black lead and Traces of Crime: How New York’s DNA Techniques Became Tainted provide some in-depth analysis of such.

 Physiognomy’s New Clothes this is a comprehensive and eloquent piece and well worth your time.
 Physiognomy, the practice of using people’s outer appearance to infer inner character is a practice that is now discredited and discarded as phrenology.
 However, this piece illustrates how such practice is alive and well in the era of big data and machine learning.
 Here is more on the Wu and Zhang paper that the Physignomy’s New Clothes authors cover in the above piece.
+Further examples of digital phrenology can be found here and here here.

 General articles on various automated systems and bias, discrimination, unfairness, ethical concerns, etc., listed in order of publication dates starting from the latest.